flaupretre/terraform-ssh-tunnel/README.md

 if you think I shouldn't have taken an idea from your code without telling you, feel free to contact me.
 Once again, thanks to all who give time and energy to the community.

-As some of this code was not tested thoroughly and, sometimes, not tested at all, please consider SSH tunnels to be the only gateway ready for production purpose.
-If you experiment another one, I'm very interested by the experience you may have, positive or negative.
-Of course, comments and suggestions are always welcome.
+Of course, comments and suggestions, especially regarding the new tunnel mechanisms,  are always welcome.

 ----

 This terraform module allows to manage a 'remote' resource via a tunnel.
 A tunnel (aka <i>gateway</i>, aka <i>bastion host</i>) provides a bidirectionnal connection between a 'public' area and a 'private' area.
-Terraform runs on a host located in the 'public ' area and uses the gateway to access a target host & port located in the 'private' area.
+Terraform runs on a host located in the 'public ' area and will use the <i>gateway</i> to access a target host & port located in the 'private' area.

-This is used, for instance, to create and configure databases on AWS RDS instances.
+This can be used, for instance, to create and configure databases on AWS RDS instances.
-Creating RDS instances is easy, as it uses the public AWS API, but creating databases is more complex because it requires connecting to the RDS instance which, usually, is accessible from private subnets only.
+Creating RDS instances is obvious, as it uses the public AWS API, but creating databases is more complex because it requires connecting to the RDS instance which , usually, is accessible from private subnets only.

-Running terraform on a host inside the private area is a possible solution, often used by Terraform automation software like [Atlantis](https://www.runatlantis.io/) but generally too complex to install and manage.
+Running terraform on a host inside the private area is a possible solution, often used by Terraform automation software like [Atlantis](https://www.runatlantis.io/) but complex to install and manage.
 It also does not allow accessing more than one private areas from a single location.
-So, for a lot of users, using tunnels is the best solution.
+So, for a lot of users, using tunnels is the solution.

 Initially, only SSH tunnels were supported, hence the module name.
 Version 2 added suport for other tunnel mechanisms.
-So, we now support :
+The module now supports :

 - [SSH tunnels](https://www.ssh.com/academy/ssh/tunneling-example)
 - [AWS Systems Manager (SSM)](https://docs.aws.amazon.com/systems-manager/latest/userguide/)